June 30, 2020: Fall 2020 MITT Students

 April 22, 2020: Federal Government Announces Student Funding Increases for Fall/Winter 2020-21

-On April 22, the Government of Canada announced increased support to the Canada Student Loan program, including:
+The Government of Canada announces increased support to the Canada Student Loan program, including:

 - Doubling the Canada Student Grants (CSG) for the 2020-21 school year.
-The CSG for full-time students is now up to $6,000 and the CSG for Students with Permanent Disabilities and Students with Dependents will also be doubled.
-This funding is not a loan – you will not need to repay any of these Canada Student Grants!
+The CSG for full-time students is now up to $6,000.
+These are grants – you will not need to repay this funding!

-- The expected student and spousal contributions in 2020-21 have been removed which increases eligibility for financial assistance.
-This is in recognition that many students and their families may not have been able to save for school in 2020-21 due to covid-19.
+- The expected student and spousal contributions in 2020-21 have been removed which increases eligibility for funding.
+This recognizes that many students and families may not have been able to save enough for school in 2020-21 due to covid-19.

 Future students considering a Fall/Winter program or students who have already applied to MITT are strongly encouraged to research and consider applying for a government student loan to access these grants and bursaries.

-To learn more about student loans and funding your studies at MITT, a Recruiter or Student Advisor would be happy to guide you through all of your options.
-(It can seem a little confusing, but MITT are experts in assisting with student loans.
-We want to help you!)
+To learn more about student loans for Fall 2020 please contact an MITT Recruiter or Student Advisor anytime.
+It can seem a little confusing, but MITT are experts in assisting with student loans.
+We want to help you!